Ray Fisher (cornerback)

-Ray Fisher (born September 12, 1987) is a former American football wide receiver.
-He was drafted by the Indianapolis Colts in the seventh round of the 2010 NFL Draft but did not make the team after the 2010 preseason.
-He played college football at Indiana University and high school football at Glenville High School.
+Ray Fisher (born September 12, 1987) is an American former professional football wide receiver.
+He was selected by the Indianapolis Colts in the seventh round of the 2010 NFL draft but did not make the team after the 2010 preseason.
+He played college football for the Indiana Hoosiers and high school football at Glenville High School.

 Fisher is the Big Ten Conference single-season record holder and the 2009 NCAA Division I FBS football season statistical champion for kickoff return average.

-Early years
+Early life

 Fisher graduated from Glenville High School in Cleveland, Ohio, in May 2005.
 While attending, he lettered in football, basketball and track.
 Fisher played wide receiver and defensive back for head coach Ted Ginn, Sr. Fisher missed all of his senior season due to injury, but recorded 1,120 all-purpose yards and 13 touchdowns as a junior and picked off four passes.
 He garnered Northeast Lakes All-District honors as a junior and earned a spot on the ESPN.com Class of 2006 Wide Receivers to Watch List.
 He was a 300 huddler with his fastest time of 37.2 and on the record breaking 4x200 relay team with a time of 125.4 Fisher with a lead off time of 20.6.
 Fisher was a part of four state championship winning teams.
 He was widely recruited while in high school.
 Due to a torn ACL he did not play his senior year of high school.